the-lupaxa-project/.github/README.md

 - Default permissions are read-only unless escalated by consumer workflows
 - All reusable workflows include explicit input validation and guardrails
 - Public vulnerability handling is documented in [SECURITY.md](SECURITY.md)

-A deeper architectural overview is provided in the [SECURITY_ARCHITECTURE.md](SECURITY_ARCHITECTURE.md).

 <h2>High-Level Governance</h2>